microsoft/typespec/docs/extending-typespec/emitters-basics.md

 ## Handling scalars

-Scalars are types in TypeSpec that most likely have a primitive or built-in datastructure represneting those in the target language.
+Scalars are types in TypeSpec that most likely have a primitive or built-in datastructure representing those in the target language.

 Recommended logic for emitting scalar is to: